kikikimi/kimi-book/ReadMe.txt

 Lab 5 adds client/server capabilities in new packages "client" and "server."
 The CarModelOptionsIO class in client can upload a properties file, and receive an Model object to configure and then display.
-The ModelServer class in server can receive and interpret some commands,
+The ModelServer class in server can receive and interpret some predefined commands
+	(UPLOAD, CONFIGURE, QUIT),
 send a Model object over a socket connection and receive a properties object over a connection.